wds4/pretty-good/README.md

 ### Concrete idea

 The immediate goal of this project is to advocate the idea that <span style="color:purple"><i>genuinely decentralized curation of simple lists (DCoSL) is the atomic building block and the defining feature of the decentralized web.</i></span> I believe I have stripped the DCoSL method down to its bare essentials (though I welcome suggestions how to strip it down further, while retaining its essence).
-Ultimately, I want other developers to adapt and improve upon the DCoSL method to their own p2p projects.
+Ultimately, I want other developers to adapt and improve upon the DCoSL method in their own p2p projects.
 This does not require adoption of any specific library, protocol, etc. It means: identify one (or a few) simple lists (example: user profile properties, with default list items being: username, handle, location, description), the curation of which you'd like to hand over to your users and user communities, and then use the methods illustrated in this app to allow them to do so.

 I hope to convince developers that:
-<li>DCoSL is well defined.</li>
+<li>DCoSL is substantive and well defined.</li>
 <li>DCoSL (single-list) is relatively straightforward to implement.</li>
 <li>Scalable (multiple interacting lists) DCoSL is versatile and powerful, much more than it would seem at first glance.</li>
 <li>Without DCoSL or something similar, there is no truly decentralized web.</li>